 11. Join In On a Dance Party or Sit For a Show

 Sunscreen up, wear a hat and sunglasses and stay hydrated.
 That means taking frequent water breaks.
 You can refill your water bottles at fill stations or get free ice water from most restaurants.
 Our favorite self-fill ice water locations are Alien Pizza Planet and Pym Test Kitchen.
-Wear or bring a fan to stay cool.
-Bring spray bottles or purchase a spray fan in the park to stay cool in lines.

 When crowds are at their highest levels, take a break.
 This is when having a hotel close by comes in handy.
 Let the kids rest, swim or relax for a few hours.
-We stayed at the Disneyland Hotel on a hot summer day, and it was so nice to jump in the pool, slide down the Monorail water slide and take a shower before heading back to the park for nighttime fun.
-If you do not have a nearby escape, make dining reservations for an indoor restaurant during the afternoon, such as Blue Bayou or Lamplight Lounge, to get out of the sun and relax.
+We stayed at the Disneyland Hotel and Disneyland Grand Californian on hot summer days, and it was so nice to jump in the pool, slide down the water slides and take a shower before heading back to the park for nighttime fun.
+Keep an eye out for afternoon pool parties in July and August 2026!

-13. Bring Snacks and Refillable Water Bottles
+15. Bring Snacks and Refillable Water Bottles

 Don't let hunger creep up on you or the little ones.
 Pack snacks such as dried fruit or crackers to keep the munchies at bay.
 And like we said before, bring a refillable water bottle — the refill stations are open!
 You can usually get a small cup of iced water at quick-service restaurants, too.